...

 What is Positional Trading?

-How does positional trading work?
-You study market trends, economic conditions, and company fundamentals.
-You find assets with strong potential and hold them until they reach your target.
-Unlike swing or day traders, you don’t need to check charts constantly.
+This strategy works by analyzing market trends, economic indicators, and company fundamentals.
+You identify strong assets, enter at strategic points, and hold until your target is met.
+Unlike day or swing traders, you don’t need to monitor charts constantly.

 How Does Positional Trading Work?